-For gasoline vehicles, direct injection technology enables gasoline engines to achieve greater fuel efficiency.
+For gasoline heavy-duty vehicles that are covered under this Environment Canada proposal, direct injection technology enables gasoline engines to achieve greater fuel efficiency and lower greenhouse gas emissions.
 In a gasoline direct injection engine, gasoline is directly injected into the cylinder the same way as in a diesel engine.
 Gasoline direct injection permits more fine-tuned control of the amount of fuel injected as well as control of injection timing independently from valve timing.
 Gasoline direct injection engines can reduce CO_2 emissions in a number of ways, including better "breathing" efficiency, higher compression ratio, the potential for lean operation and reduction of pumping losses.
 Gasoline direct injection offers CO_2 emissions reductions ranging from 5% to 20% depending on how it is implemented and the base engine to which it is compared.
-Again emissions controls ensure that these more fuel efficient gasoline engines meet tough EPA or ARB criteria emission regulations:
+Again, emissions controls ensure that these more fuel efficient gasoline engines meet tough Canadian criteria emission regulations:

-• Under stoichiometric conditions, a three-way catalyst can significantly reduce emissions of NOx, HC and CO.
+- Under stoichiometric conditions, a three-way catalyst can significantly reduce emissions of NOx, HC and CO.
 The use of three-way catalyst allows for simultaneous conversion of HC, CO, and NOx produced during the combustion of fuel in a spark-ignited engine.
 Three-way catalyst reduces these air pollutants by up to 99+ percent.
 The active catalytic materials are present as thin materials on the internal walls of a ceramic or metallic honeycomb substrate.
 The substrate typically provides a large number of parallel flow channels to allow for sufficient contact area between the exhaust gas and the active catalytic materials without creating excess pressure losses.
-In 2005, 100% of new cars sold in the U.S. were equipped with a catalytic converter, and worldwide over 90% of new gasoline cars sold had a catalyst.

-Under lean combustion conditions, similar emission control technologies used on diesel vehicles can be used to reduce emissions from lean, gasoline direct injection powertrains.
+In 2005, 100% of new cars and trucks sold in the U.S. and Canada were equipped with a catalytic converter, and worldwide over 90% of new gasoline vehicles sold had a catalyst. - Under lean combustion conditions, similar emission control technologies used on diesel vehicles can be used to reduce emissions from lean, gasoline direct injection powertrains.
 These include particulate filters to reduce PM emissions, and SCR and/or lean NOx adsorber catalysts to reduce NOx emissions.
+More recently researchers at GM have shown that three-way catalysts can be combined with SCR catalysts to provide significant NOx reductions from GDI engines that operate with lean air/fuel ratios.
+In this scheme ammonia can be formed over three-way catalysts under slightly rich engine operation and then be stored on a downstream SCR catalyst to provide NOx reductions under lean operation.

-As stated previously, lean NOx adsorber catalyst performance has a high degree of sensitivity to fuel sulfur levels.
-The current EPA fuel sulfur limits for gasoline (30 ppm average, 80 ppm cap) are too high to allow lean NOx adsorber catalysts to be a viable NOx control strategy for fuel efficient, gasoline lean-burn engines that employ direct fuel injection technology.
-EPA should seriously consider lowering gasoline fuel sulfur limits to allow NOx adsorber catalysts to be used on such vehicles in order to provide additional options for improving the efficiency and reducing greenhouse gas emissions from gasoline vehicles.
+In these GDI applications, lean NOx adsorber catalyst performance has a high degree of sensitivity to fuel sulfur levels.
+The current Environment Canada fuel sulfur limits for gasoline (30 ppm average, 80 ppm cap) are too high to allow lean NOx adsorber catalysts to be a viable NOx control strategy for fuel efficient, gasoline lean-burn engines that employ direct fuel injection technology.
+Environment Canada should seriously consider lowering gasoline fuel sulfur limits to allow NOx adsorber catalysts to be used on such vehicles in order to provide additional options for improving the efficiency and reducing greenhouse gas emissions from gasoline vehicles.
+Lower gasoline sulfur levels will also provide improved performance and durability for three-way catalysts used on stoichiometric gasoline engines on heavy-duty trucks.
 NOx adsorber catalysts are already commercially used on gasoline lean-burn light-duty vehicles in Europe and Japan because these markets have gasoline fuel sulfur levels available with a maximum sulfur limit of 10 ppm.
-California will begin to enforce a 20 ppm fuel sulfur cap on gasoline beginning in 2012 and EPA should consider a similar fuel sulfur cap for the rest of the U.S. in this same timeframe.
+California introduced a 20 ppm fuel sulfur cap on gasoline beginning in 2012 and Environment Canada should consider a similar fuel sulfur cap.